You can’t move the goalposts in motorsport, so what are the hard and fast rules to know when watching Formula E? Here's how to play, lose and win.

 Formula E follows a standard points system, used in other FIA-sanctioned series - awarding points to the top-10 finishers.

-Additional points are also awarded for securing Julius Baer Pole Position and clinching the Fastest Lap in Qualifying and the race – more details on both of these below.
+Additional points are also awarded for securing Julius Baer Pole Position and clinching the Fastest Lap in the race – more details on both of these below.

-During the race, the driver who completes the Fastest Lap also receives one additional point.
-However, the driver must finish in the top-10 places to gain the Fastest Lap extra point.
+During the race, the driver who completes the fastest lap also receives one additional point.
+However, the driver must finish in the top-10 places to gain the TAG Heuer Fastest Lap.
 If not, then the driver in the top-10 with the next fastest lap takes the honour.

-Fastest Lap in race - 1 point (if in a top-10 finishing position)
+TAG Heuer Fastest Lap in race: 1 point (if in a top-10 finishing position)

 At this time, the track layout, kerbs and features can be checked by the FIA, taking into account feedback from the competitors provided in the driver briefing.

-E-Prix - races, or E-Prix, begin with a standing start, meaning the cars are stationary until the lights go green.
+Races, or E-Prix, begin with a standing start, meaning the cars are stationary until the lights go green.
 The drivers line-up on a dummy grid - a short distance behind the actual grid - and slowly file into position to start the race.
-The E-Prix lasts for 45-minutes.
-At the end, once the 45minutes are up and the leader has crossed the finish line, there's still one more lap to go until the race finishes.
+The E-Prix lasts for 45 minutes.
+At the end, once the 45 minutes are up and the leader has crossed the finish line, there's still one more lap to go until the race finishes.

 The bespoke 18-inch treaded all-weather tyres used by all teams and drivers are supplied by Michelin - official tyre supplier of the FIA Formula E World Championship.
 Each driver can't use more than four new rear and four new front tyres for each event.
 That means they need to make a total of two sets of tyres last from Shakedown all the way to the end of the race.